-Status ~ In March 2017, a check for \$20,000 was sent to the Arizona Corporation Commission, for deposit in the Pipeline Safety Revolving Fund.
-This check satisfies compliance with this condition for the fiscal year ending April 30, 2018.
-A copy of the transmittal letter is included as Appendix B and was previously filed with Docket Control on May 4, 2017.
+Status ~ In March 2018, a check for \$20,000 was sent to the Arizona Corporation Commission, for deposit in the Pipeline Safety Revolving Fund.
+This check satisfies compliance with this condition for the fiscal year ending April 30, 2019.
+A copy of the transmittal letter is included as Appendix B and was previously filed with Docket Control on May 10, 2018.
+This condition will sunset with the payment made for the fiscal year ending April 30, 2020.
+Lastly, in June, 2018 the ACC issued Decision No. 76764 which modified the CEC to end this condition in 2020.